isacdaavid/phd_thesis_markdown/source/11_chapter_3_justification.md

 _grounding_ --> <!-- and _extension_ processes are inseparable from
 cognition itself. -->

-Functional nuclear magnetic resonance is capable of recording a correlate signal of _local field potentials_, nearly simultaneously, while providing moderate spatial and temporal resolution to differentiate their activity.
-It is suitable for exploratory studies in which task-related zones and dynamics must be first identified, so as to lay the groundwork for finer-grained measurement techniques that try to establish the finer cellular circuitry and chemistry.
+In addressing this kind of questions, functional nuclear magnetic resonance is capable of recording a correlate signal of _local field potentials_, while providing moderate and balanced spatial and temporal resolution to differentiate near-simultaneous activity at distant cerebral zones.
+It is suitable for expeditionary studies in which task-related functional networks must be first identified or refined, so as to lay the groundwork for finer-grained measurement techniques that try to establish the finer cellular circuitry and chemistry.

 ## Particular

-The ongoing debate surrounding the cognitive mechanisms of facial expression perception will benefit from extra evidence, and more importantly, more sensible analysis techniques to derive the requisite evidence.<!-- [^novelty] -->
+The ongoing debate surrounding the cognitive mechanisms of facial expression perception will benefit from extra evidence about anato-functional dissociation; and more importantly, the use of more sensible analysis techniques to derive the requisite evidence.<!-- [^novelty] -->

 Multivariate and nonlinear methods have proved successful in the past extending the identification of more complex brain activity